 Which brand of treadmill is best?

-The best treadmill is the one that fits your needs when it comes to price, features, programming, and safety features.
-Some of our favorite brands include NordicTrack, Horizon, Sole, and Echelon, but there are many other reputable brands on the market.
+The best treadmill is the one that fits your needs when it comes to price, features, programming, and safety components.
+Some of our favorite brands include NordicTrack, Horizon, Sole, and Echelon, but there are many other reputable brands on the market, as well.

 What horsepower should a treadmill have?